himynameisfuego/decomposeSTN/README.md

 # decomposeSTN
 Fuzzy decomposition of sound into sines, transients and noise.
-Available both in Matlab and Python.
+Available both for Matlab and Python.

-A MATLAB app for sines-transients-noise decomposition of audio signals.
-Developed using App Designer in Matlab 2020b.

 * L. Fierro, and V. Välimäki. _"**Enhanced Fuzzy Decomposition of Sound Into Sines, Transients and Noise.**"_.
 Accepted for publication into the Journal of the Audio Engineering Society, 2023.